StuartsProjects/StuartsProjects.github.io/_posts/2022-02-05-Long-Range-Wireless-Adapter-for-ESP32CAM.md

 ### Other optional components

 Resistors R1 and R2 can be fitted and it allows for reading the battery voltage.
 This might be useful if your also trying to use the Long Range Wireless Adapter as a GPS tracker with the GPS fitted to the 4 pin connector at the bottom of the PCB.
+There is a program **20\_Read\_Battery\_Voltage\_Calibrate** that can be used to check the calibration of the battery read.
+If you have the second serial port working, see the '**Serial port for monitoring or progress messages**' section below, you can use the program **21\_GPS\_Echo** to copy characters received from the GPS to the second serial port so you can check its working.

-SW1 is a small switch that can e fitted which will disconnect the GPS, if fitted, temporarily from the UOR\RXD pin to allow program uploads to be carried out.
+SW1 is a small switch that can e fitted which will disconnect the GPS, if fitted, temporarily from the UOR\RXD pin to allow program uploads to be carried out. if you cannot find a switch with the required 2mm pin spacing then a 0.1" pin header and jumper will just fit.
+For the GPS to operate the two bottom pins of the switch (nearest the GPS connector) need to be connected.
+To program the ESP32CAM either disconnect the GPS or remove the connection from the bottom two pins.

 ### Picture File Uploads to PC